Jim Storer

 Brandeis Data Compression Group

 Data compression is the encoding of data that is typically used to reduce storage and communication bandwidth requirements.
 Other applications that employ minimal size representations include machine learning and information retrieval.
 Lossless compression is when the decompressed data must be identical to the original; lossy compression is when the decompressed data may be an acceptable approximation.
 Here we use the term "data" broadly to refer to most anything that is represented in digital format (text, images, video, audio, etc.).
-Current compression research and the subject of recent Ph.D. theses of the Brandeis Data Compression Group include:
+We are also interested in related issues such as file similarity, image retrieval, and texture analysis.
+Past work of the Brandeis Data Compression Group includes:

 Content Based Image Retrieval